zacharyd3/plex-nvdec/README.md

 ## Requirements

 - Plex Media Server must be a least version 1.15.1.791
-- You must have an NVIDIA card and drivers installed with support for NVDEC
+- You must have a NVIDIA card and drivers installed with support for NVDEC

 ## Installation